yarkalyba/books/README.md

 ### Logging in

-To login is availiable with Facebook and Twitter.
+Login is availiable with Facebook and Twitter.
 The application will use only your email and likes and will not post any messeges.

 ### Making own list-to-choose and adding books